Jump Ahead To:

 Summerlin is bordered by the gorgeous Red Rock Canyon National Conservation Area.
 The park offers over 30 miles of hiking, biking, and horseback riding trails.
 And if somehow that doesn’t do it for you, Summerlin is home to dozens of parks and the 150-mile Summerlin Trail System.

 Locals love to golf at Angel Park.
 And shopping is a popular daytime activity in Downtown Summerlin.
 This 1.6 million-square-foot center holds shops and restaurants and frequently hosts community events.
+Visit Trattoria Reggiano Italian Restaurant in downtown Summerlin for a farm-to-table meal or Public School 702, a schoolhouse-themed pub.

 Schools in Summerlin

-Schools in the area include John W Bonner, Linda Rankin Givens, and Staton Elementary School among others.
+Schools in the area include John W Bonner, Linda Rankin Givens, and Staton Elementary School, among others.

 Homes in Summerlin

 Summerlin offers a variety of housing options.
 The area is full of luxury apartments, condos, and beautiful single-family homes.
+Home prices average $475,000.
+The rent prices for the area average $1,664 a month.

 What’s Happening in Spring Valley